Ravali-951/aws-terraform-one-click-deployment/README.md

 Security Groups

-ALB
+Load Balancer

-Target Group (Healthy)
+Target Group

 Auto Scaling Group

 EC2 Instances

-Browser Output (Hello + ok)
+Application output (Hello!, ok)

+6. Outputs

+Example final output from ALB:

+/        → Hello!
+/health  → ok

+All components deploy correctly, and the application becomes available over the internet through the ALB.

-🧹 Cleanup
+7. Cleanup

-To avoid AWS charges:
+To destroy all resources:

 terraform destroy

-# aws-terraform-one-click-deployment
+ployment
 This project automates the deployment of a secure AWS architecture using Terraform.
 It includes a VPC, public/private subnets, NAT Gateway, ALB, Auto Scaling Group, and a simple REST API running on port 8080.
 Supports one-click deploy and destroy scripts.